infxrnx/AnimeCritics/README.md

-# Sunset and Sunrise API application
+# Anime API application

-This repository contains a simple REST API application that provides sunset and sunrise information based on latitude, longitude and date.
+This repository contains a simple REST API application that provides anime information and allows to post critics.

 ## Table of Contents